-Matt is a partner in the firm’s Bloomfield Hills office and currently serves as Plunkett Cooney's Commercial Litigation Practice Group Leader.
-He is one of the firm's most experienced commercial litigation trial attorneys with particular expertise in resolving state and federal court lawsuits involving real property, banking conflicts, contract disputes and business torts.
+Don't Bet the Business is published by the members of Plunkett Cooney’s Commercial Litigation Practice Group and is edited by Matthew J. Boettcher.
+A partner in the firm’s Bloomfield Hills office, Matt is one of the firm's most experienced commercial litigation trial attorneys with expertise in resolving state and federal court lawsuits involving real property, banking conflicts, contract disputes and business torts.

 - Commercial Liability